Metris and the 3 R's

 - NCR3 (National Centre for Replacement, Refinement and Reduction of Animals in Research

 Reduction of experiments is accomplished because we offer the highest number of relevant behavioral parameters per animal.
-Consistency of data collected with LABORAS and reproduciability of experiments has a significant impact on limiting the number of experiments and the number of animals in an average study.
+Consistency of data collected with LABORAS and reproduciability of experiments has a significant impact on limiting the number of experiments and the number of animals in an every preclinical study.

 Replacement of future experiments is possible because the raw data of every experiment with LABORAS remains accessible even after many years (with a typical usage, raw LABORAS data of 1 year continuous raw data can be stored on a flash drive or even on a large USB memory stick!).
 LABORAS experiments are unique as they can be re-done using existing raw data which is processed by new or other behavior detection modules.
 Consequently, there is not always a need for running a new experiment, preventing experiment approval filing, experiment preparations and the use of new animals.

-Refinement has been experienced because the fast analysis tools enabled the researchers to alter the course of the experiment based on preliminary results of the first test-sessions.
+Refinement has been experienced because the fast analysis tools enabled the research leaders and their management to alter the course of the experiment based on preliminary results of the first test-sessions (measurements).
 Early decision making by management helps to reduce useless experiments that do not provide the expected insights or to refine an experiment in the beginning of a trial and not at the end.

 To find out more about our RRR objectives and possibilities, please contact us: